 One of the things people always notice about the Mass Transit Railway in Hong Kong is the mosaic tiles that line the walls, and the dual English / Chinese station names on the pillars.

-The first MTR stations were opened in the 1980s: these have entire walls covered with the tiles: for example Central and Prince Edward:
+The first MTR stations were opened in the 1980s: these have entire walls covered with the tiles: for example Prince Edward.

 When building the Island Line stations the builders had a bit of trouble: due to the stations being deep level bored tubes instead of cut and cover boxes, attaching mosaic tiles to a curved surface was difficult, leading them to use fibreglass panels for the curved sections.